The Beast of War (also known as The Beast) is a 1988 American war movie based on the play Nanawatai by William Mastrosimone.

-- Bilingual Dialogue - Sort of: The muhajadeen and the tank driver manage to improvise a patois around onomatopoeia and the names of weapons
+- Bilingual Dialogue: Sort of: The mujahideen Khan Taj and Koverchenko manage to improvise a patois around onomatopoeia and the names of weapons."RPG...
+Kaboom... tank?"

 "Da!
 RPG Kaboom tank!"

-- Bittersweet Ending - the tank commander is killed by the vengeful women of the village, in violation of the mercy their tribal leader had offered. the surviving tank crew flee further into the desert and most likely will die out there.
-The tank driver - who had allied himself with the rebels to get revenge on the hated tank commander - does not belong with the tribe and leaves with a rescue helicopter toward an uncertain fate.
+- Bittersweet Ending: Daskal is killed by the vengeful women of the village, in violation of the mercy Taj had offered.
+Kaminski and Golikov flee towards the Kandahar supply road, though there's at best a 50/50 chance they'll die of dehydration before they are rescued.
+Koverchenko, who had allied himself with the rebels to get revenge on his treacherous crewmates, realizes that he does not belong with the tribe and leaves with a rescue helicopter toward an uncertain fate.

-- Booby Trap - The Soviet tank crew leaves one of their own comrades tied to a rock with a grenade under his head. ("If you want anything, just nod.")
+- Booby Trap: The Soviet tank crew leaves Koverchenko tied to a rock with a grenade under his head. ("If you want anything, just nod.")

-- Chained to a Rock - The Russian protagonist is tied to a rock by his own comrades and booby-trapped for the Afghan rebels to find.
+- Chained to a Rock: Koverchenko is tied to a rock by his own comrades and booby-trapped for the Afghan rebels to find.
 When he's attacked by wild dogs and the grenade slips from under his head, some frantic wriggling is required to let the grenade roll out from under him, over the edge of the rock where it detonates (fortunately driving off the dogs).
-Convincing the Afghans not to cut the throat of this served up infidel is another matter (but it helped that he learned the phrases for "mercy" from the Afghan translator beforehand).
+Convincing the Afghans not to cut the throat of this served-up infidel is another matter (but it helped that he learned the phrase nanawatai ("sanctuary") from Samad beforehand).

-- Chekhov's Rocket Launcher - the sole RPG that the Afghan rebels have left, and the only weapon on hand that can take out the "beast".
-At the movie's start, it's broken... but the tank driver fixes it, proving his worth to the rebels.
-When it comes time to use it, however, it fails to damage the tank.
+- Chekhov's Rocket Launcher: The sole RPG that the Afghan rebels have left, and the only weapon on hand that can take out the "beast".
+At the movie's start, it's broken... but Koverchenko fixes it, proving his worth to the rebels.
+When it comes time to use it, however, it only disables the tank's main gun, which was out of ammo anyway.
 It's left to an improvised rock slide by the tribal women to immobilize the tank.

-- Dirty Communists - the tank crew aren't especially political - except for the commander, who earned his rank fighting in World War II and beats the Soviet propaganda to the fullest - but they clearly live in a fearful state of screwing up and suffering some Soviet punishment, which only drives them to turn on each other rather than unite as the situation gets worse.
+- Dirty Communists: The tank crew aren't especially political (except Daskal, who began his career as an eight year old fighting in World War II and totally believes Soviet propaganda), but they clearly live in a fearful state of screwing up and suffering some Soviet punishment, which only drives them to turn on each other rather than unite as the situation gets worse.

 - Gas Mask Mooks: The opening attack on the village has the protagonists all wearing gas masks, partly because of all the dust kicked up, but also because they're using chemical weapons.

-- Honor Before Reason - the tank commander insists on driving the tank (and its increasingly frustrated crew) all the way back to their base, even though they are clearly lost in enemy territory and the smart move was to take any relief transport out.
-When the commander threatens to shoot a helicopter crew that offered to get them back home, you know he's losing it...
+- The tank commander insists on driving the tank (and its increasingly frustrated crew) all the way back to their base, even though they are clearly lost in enemy territory and the smart move was to take any relief transport out.
+When the commander threatens to shoot a helicopter crew that offered to get his men back home but mark his beloved tank for an airstrike, you know he's losing it...

-- When the tank is finally caught in a rock slide, and out of ammo to fight back, the tank commander offers up two grenades to his remaining crew and suggest they "become heroes."
-The two crewmen subdue the commander and immediately surrender to the rebels.
+- When the tank is finally caught in a rock slide, and out of ammo to fight back Daskal offers up two grenades to his remaining crew and suggest they "become heroes."
+The men aren't as keen to die for the motherland and subdue Daskal before immediately surrendering to the rebels.